kmnk/VRChat_MessageBoard/README.md

 3. Place MessageBoard Prefab in scene

 ## Features
-Basically, select the MessageBoardCanvas object and set the settings in the MessageBoard Udon Behaviour on the Inspector
+Basically, select the MessageBoardCanvas object and set the settings in the Message Board on the Inspector

 ### Only World Owner Mode
 Only world owner can input message.
 The input button will not be displayed to not world owner users.